Skip to content

 UNCRC: Article 19 “You should not be harmed, be looked after and kept safe!”

-• Recording incident, issues and concerns over time
+• Record incidents, concerns and patterns over time

-We are aware that safeguarding is not just about protecting children from deliberate harm.
-It includes:
+Safeguarding is not only about protection from harm.
+It also includes:

 • Use of physical intervention